-If you are charged with a crime you will be given a ‘charge sheet’.
-This sets out the details of the crime you are being charged with.
+If you’re charged with a crime you’ll be given a ‘charge sheet’.
+This sets out the details of the crime you’re being charged with.

 The police will decide if you:

-- can go home until the court hearing - but may have to follow certain rules, known as ‘bail’
+- can be released from police custody until the court hearing - but you might have to follow certain rules, known as ‘bail’

-- are kept in police custody until you are taken to court for your hearing
+- are kept in police custody until you’re taken to court for your hearing

 If you’re under 18, your first hearing will usually be at a youth court.